Wild horse activists share concerns in Medora

-Horse preservationists said they are concerned about Gonacon, which is a contraceptive that’s been used in horses.
+Horse preservationists say they’re concerned about GonaCon, a contraceptive used in horses.

 “It’s changing things and it’s wrong,” Nokota Horse Conservancy founder Frank Kuntz said.

-There is nothing unusual about coming to Medora to view the beauty of mother nature, especially to capture the image of wild horses.
+There’s nothing unusual about coming to Medora to view the beauty of mother nature — especially to capture the image of wild horses.

 “People have said they want to see wild horses, it’s amazing to see, amazing to watch them,” said Chasing Horses Wild Horse Advocates founder Christine Kman.

-Horse activists like Frank Kuntz and Christine Kman said they want people to be able to continue to view the horses in years to come.
+Horse activists like Kuntz and Kman say they want people to be able to continue to view the horses in years to come.

-They have concerns about the horses after they researched the drug that has been administered.
+But they have concerns about the horses after they researched a drug that has been administered.

 “They’re using an experimental drug on these horses to make a one-time sterilization,” Kuntz said.

-Kman said they are also concerned that people are taking the horses and auctioning them off and that this too could wipe out the population.
+Kman said they’re also concerned that people are taking the horses and auctioning them off and that this too could wipe out the population.

-“I’ve been noticing every year that they’ve culling the herd and they’re taking the herd from four months old to 3 years old, so we started asking questions,” Kman said.
+“I’ve been noticing every year that they’ve been culling the herd and they’re taking the herd from 4 months old to 3 years old, so we started asking questions,” Kman said.

 “Why they want to get rid of them, I could never figure that out,” Kuntz said.